HaiboNi/haiboni.github.io/index.md

 {: .welcomefont}
 Welcome to my webpage.
 I am an Assistant Project Scientist at the Department of Pharmacology at University of California Davis.
-My research interests involve developing and applying multiscale and multiphysics models of the heart to uncover disease mechanisms and improve theraputics.
+My research interests involve developing and applying multiscale and multiphysics models of the heart to uncover disease mechanisms and improve therapeutics.

 {: .welcomefont}
 The function of the heart as a robust blood pump is critically dependent on the rhythmic and coordinated electrical activation of the myocardium and the subsequent contraction through a process termed excitation-contraction (EC) coupling.
 Disruption of the normal activation rhythm or sequence, i.e. **cardiac arrhythmia**, is associated with numerous cardiovascular diseases, increases morbidity and mortality, and can lead to sudden cardiac death by causing ventricular dysfunction.